herzbube/fuego-on-ios/README.md

 ## Quickstart Guide

 The project is set up with the `fuego-on-ios` branch as the default branch.
-This should allow you to get going immediately.
+This should allow you to get going immediately:

 1. Clone the repository
 1. Initialize the "boost-trunk" submodule.
-Find the necessary commands further down in the section "The boost-trunk submodule".
+Find the necessary commands further down in the section "[The boost-trunk submodule](#the-boost-trunk-submodule)".
 1. Build Boost, then build Fuego.
-Find the necessary commands further down in the section "How to build".
+Find the necessary commands further down in the section "[How to build](#how-to-build)".

 That's it, now all you need to do is integrate the Boost and Fuego frameworks into your project.